FourierFlows/GeophysicalFlows.jl/paper/paper.md

 ---
-title: 'GeophysicalFlows.jl: A Julia package for solving geophysical-fluid-dynamics problems on periodic domains on CPUs and GPUs'
+title: 'GeophysicalFlows.jl: A Julia package for solving geophysical fluid dynamics problems on periodic domains, both on CPUs and GPUs'
 tags:
   - julia
   - geophysical fluid dynamics